CityofToronto/bdit_data-sources/volumes/vds/readme.md

 | length_meter        | double precision            | 4.0                        |               |

 ## vds.counts_15min
 A summary of 15 minute vehicle counts from vds.raw_vdsdata.
-Only includes `division_id = 2`, since division_id '8001' is already 15 minute data in `raw_vdsdata` and the volume of data is very large (~700K rows per day) for storing twice at same interval.
+This table only includes `division_id = 2`, since division_id `8001` is already 15 minute data in raw format in `raw_vdsdata` and the volume of data is very large (~700K rows per day) for storing twice at same interval.
+Instead you can query the view `vds.counts_15min_div8001` to simplify accessing division_id 8001 data in 15 minute count format.
 Summary assumes that null values are zeroes (in line with assumption made in old RESCU pipeline).

 Data quality checks: